grimandgreedy/aria2tui/README.md

 ## Important

-Some things that should be mentioned:

  - Aria2TUI was made to work on UNIX systems.
- - Changing many download options of an active task will restart the download (!!).
+ - Changing download options for a task that is in progress--whether active or paused--will most likely restart the download (!!).
- - Aria2tui was created for personal use and so some of the code remains quite ugly and/or buggy and simply needs to be re-written.

 ## Aria2TUI makes use of...